Last Updated on September 4, 2020 by Facundo

 I already covered this topic quite extensively in my post on what audio interfaces are, which you should definitely check out, but here’s a shorter answer:

-An Audio Interface connects to your PC via either a USB-, Thunderbolt- or a Fire-Wire cable and takes the analog signal that´s coming from the microphone and accurately converts it into a digital one, so that the computer can “understand it” and record it.
+An Audio Interface connects to your PC via either a USB-, Thunderbolt- or a Fire-Wire cable and takes the analog signal that´s coming from the microphone and accurately converts it into a digital one, so that the computer can “understand it” and record it to the DAW.

 One thing you will notice when looking at the descriptions of the Interfaces is the number of inputs that they have;

-This means, the number of analog inputs that can be sent via USB or Fire-Wire to the PC as separate tracks.
+This means, the number of analog inputs that can be sent via USB, Fire-Wire or Thunderbolt to the PC as separate tracks.

 These would be the Mic or XLR, Line (low impedance) and Instrument (high impedance) inputs.